List of LazyTown home video releases: Spain

-A box set of the first season of LazyTown, three episodes per disc, has been released in Spain.
+Eight DVDs with episodes of the first season and a box set with the first six DVDs of LazyTown, three episodes per disc, has been released in Spain.
 The DVDs are fullscreen format.

 Region 4

 Australia

 Sixteen DVDs have been released in Australia as of April 2014, containing a total of 64 episodes including the new season 3 episodes.
 In 2013 Australia was the first country to have episode from series 3 released on DVD.
-In widescreen format, they feature the original (undubbed) English soundtrack and descriptive English subtitles for the hearing impaired.
+In widescreen format, they feature the original U.S. English soundtrack and descriptive English subtitles for the hearing impaired.
 It could be possible for Australia to release the first DVDs for season 4.

 Region 0

 Slovenia

 Nine DVDs were released in Slovenia in 2011, containing a total of 35 episodes.
 They are presented in widescreen format and feature only the Slovenian dub audio track.
 Each disc also includes karaoke clips as a bonus.